gravypower/Gravyframe/README.md

 What I want to do is build an abstraction and boiler plate for any .NET CMS systems that provides common functionality, in a maintainable, extendable, and testable way.

+Have a look at my blog [http://blog.gravypower.net/](http://blog.gravypower.net/) or the wiki for more details.

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/6126d96d65952af70078e5ee4a069f53 "githalytics.com")](http://githalytics.com/gravypower/Gravyframe)